App Development: User Guide

 Pages and Layout

 You add APP-PAGE nodes under the WEB-APPLICATION, for each page in your app.
-Leave the sign-in and sign-up pages out because system manages it for you.
+Leave the sign-in and sign-up pages out because the system manages it for you.
 Include all functional pages, whether launched from the menu nav bars or invoked from app interaction.

 Create the layout of each by hierarchically adding APP-VIEW and APP-ELEMENT nodes inside the page.
 The intermediate views in the page will segment the area into rows, columns or grids and the lowest level views will consist of elements - where you will display the data and accept user inputs. provides a wide selection of element types for different needs.

-ZOAPIIO WebIDE has a layout visualizer and editor, but is rudimentary in functionality.
+ZOAPIIO WebIDE has a layout visualizer and editor but is rudimentary in functionality.
 It allows you to break down the page hierarchically and view the layout but does not offer detailed controls like a professional design tool you might have seen.
 It is recommended that you have the layout that you want drawn on a piece of paper when you start.

 As you define the page layout, build and then run it on the phone emulator, you may encounter errors from the Flutter layout engine.
 We have some tips-